Hopes, Fears, and Illusions

 Specifically, we will address two major gaps in our knowledge.
 The first entails what information migrants get from where.
 There is significant evidence that they rely on social media, especially Facebook and WhatsApp, to stay in touch with family and friends and to get updates about the journey.
 But we know much less about the source or content of those communications, including whether smugglers are systematically spreading false information to drum up business.
 The second gap entails how migrants interpret and then act on this information.
 Are they, in fact, deterred by an awareness of the obstacles, dangers, and risks?
 If not, why not?
 To what extent does new information alter their plans?

 Several studies find that “prevention through deterrence” is ineffective, but most of the data come from prospective or return migrants rather than migrants on the move.
-Through ethnographic research at migrant shelters in Colombia, Costa Rica, and Mexico, our project will gather data directly from migrants on the move while testing and refining methodologies for conducting research with vulnerable populations.
+Through ethnographic research at migrant shelters and migrant-serving organizations in Colombia, Costa Rica, and Mexico, our project will gather data directly from migrants on the move while testing and refining methodologies for conducting research with vulnerable populations.
 Our results will be a key first step toward developing a more empirically robust and humane foundation for U.S. asylum and border policies, which are currently failing at their stated objectives while causing unnecessary human suffering.

 Principal Investigators